solliancenet/Azure-Machine-Learning-Dev-Guide/creating-machine-learning-pipelines/machine-learning-pipelines.md

 processed_data = PipelineData('processed_data', datastore=def_blob_store)
 ```

-#### Create the Data Prep Pipeline Step Object
+#### Create the Data Prep Pipeline Step object

 In this example, we will create a PythonScriptStep object that will run the code in the specified python script file as part of the Data Prep Pipeline Step execution.
+Your script, `process.py`, can define custom input parameters, such as `process_mode` that is unique to your needs.
+In this example, since the Data Prep pipeline step will be used to process input data at both training and inference time, the script file expects a custom input parameter named `process_mode` to distinguish the context in which it is called.
+We will look at the code to create the pipeline step, followed by an example python script file that will be used in the step.

+Here are some key parameters used to create the pipeline step:

+- The `source_directory` is the path to the python file `process.py`
+- The script takes three arguments as inputs: process_mode: 'train' or 'inference', input location, and output location
+- This step is created to be used in the Data Prep - Model Train pipeline, thus process_mode is set to 'train'
+- inputs specify the DataReference object where the raw input file(s) are available
+- ouputs takes the PipelineData object to save the intermediate processed data generated as part of this step
+- Specify the compute target and run configuration

 ```python
 from azureml.pipeline.steps import PythonScriptStep